 Since security measures must be maintained 24/7, all halachic concerns regarding Shabbos should be discussed with a rabbi in advance.
+Additionally, as per the Vaad HaRabbonim of Baltimore, any situation of even the slightest potential of danger to life (safeyk sakanos nefashos) must be reported immediately.

-It is worth noting that the rabbi at the Tree of Life Congregation had originally been reluctant to carry a cell phone on Shabbos, but, because of security training, he did have his cell phone with him when the tragedy occurred.
-He was the first person to call 911, which facilitated a quick response from law enforcement and likely helped prevent further loss of life.
+It is worth noting that the rabbi at the Tree of Life Congregation had originally been reluctant to carry a cellphone on Shabbos, but, because of security training, he did have his cellphone with him when the tragedy occurred.
+He was the first person to call 911, and doing so facilitated a quick response from law enforcement and likely helped prevent further loss of life.